UCL/research-computing-with-cpp/02cpp1/standard_library.md

 ## C++ Standard Library

-The C++ standard library is a collection of data-structures and methods which must be provided with any standards-compliant implementation of C++.
+The C++ standard library is a collection of data-structures and methods which must be provided with any standard-compliant implementation of C++.
 As a result, using the standard library is portable across different systems and compilers, and does not require downloading and linking additional libraries (which will be a topic we cover in a later week).
 It does, however, require the use of header files, as we'll see in a moment.

 The C++ language standard is always evolving, with the most recent version of the standard being C++20 (released 2020), and the next planned to come some time this year (C++23).
 Sometimes there may be requirements to work with a specific C++ standard (more often, a minimum standard), and so it can be important to check whether a feature that you want to use is available to you in the version of C++ that you will be using.